Littleborough’s History

 Mr Entwistle’s Road;

-A detailed history of the Turnpikes through Littleborough as well as other Toll Roads has been re-issued with minor changes in May 2019 - available from Kelsall’s Book Shop in Littleborough Square and the History Centre.
+A detailed history of the Turnpikes through Littleborough as well as other Toll Roads has been re-issued in a new format- available from Kelsall’s Book Shop in Littleborough Square and the History Centre.